da22le123/DeveloperCollaborationTool/docs/FunctionalDesign.md

 2. Role-Based Access Control:
    * Role distinctions (Administrator, Leader, Developer) ensure that permissions align with user responsibilities, such as managing sessions, inviting collaborators, managing users.
 3. Session Management:
-   * Users can create, close, and reopen sessions to organize their work.
+   * Leaders can create, close, and reopen sessions to organize their work.
    * A dashboard lists all active sessions accessible to the user.
 4. Invitation System:
    * Leader can invite specific team members to sessions, ensuring that only relevant users participate in discussions and editing.